LegendWasTaken/JCraft/docs/Bot.md

   * `message` - The message that you want to send

   ## Inventory
   The inventory management is **very** basic, and can be expanded on with relative ease.
-Refer to [this](https://github.com/LegendWasTaken/JCraft/blob/master/docs/README.md) on requirements, and insutrctions on how to contribute.
+Refer to [this](https://github.com/LegendWasTaken/JCraft/blob/master/docs/README.md) on requirements, and instructions on how to contribute.

   ### inventory.setHeldSlot(int slot)
   * `slot` - The slot that you want to set as the current held slot